prashant0085/Bash-Scripts/README.md

-# Bash-Scripts
-# This repo consists of Bash scripts which I have used for simple day to day process of installing applications and updating linux
+This repo consists of Bash scripts which I have used for simple day to day process of installing applications and updating Red-hat/fedora/Centos 7 servers.
-# servers.